Lower Middle Market Deal Sourcing

 Can work, but salaries, tools, management, and ramp start before qualified owner meetings exist.

-Coseek charges per qualified meeting, then participates only if a Coseek-originated deal closes.
+We charge per qualified meeting, then participate only if a Coseek-originated deal closes.

 Retainer origination vendor